 Aqua Storm-Proof Sling Camera Bag

 Photographers are never not looking for the perfect camera bag.
-A good bag will serve the purpose of the shoot and many times, not just one type of bag will do.
-When shooting in a city environment, I need a pack to stay put when riding and walking, at the same time provide quick access to my gear.
+A good camera bag will serve the purpose of the shoot and many times, not just one type of bag will do.
+When shooting in a city environment, I need a pack to stay put when riding and walking, at the same time provide quick access to my gear on the fly.

 I don't make a habit of reviewing products on my site, though it's happened a few times in this journal.
 If a company reaches out, and I think the product holds value for me, I'll agree to check something out.
 Recently, Miggo sent me a couple bags from their new Aqua line of IPX3 storm-proof camera bags which were launched on Indiegogo earlier this month.